restimel/versou/README.md

 # versou
 Application to log geoloc path (mainly trekking) and help to follow recorded path.

+All information are stored only on your browser.
+Currently the application is only available in French.

+## Test

+Run the application online: https://restimel.github.io/versou/

 ## Project setup
 ```
 npm install